 Best Egg Coupon Deals Right Now

 Sometimes, your local supermarket will have the lowest prices with a coupon or weekly sale.
-Kroger consistently has great coupons for their customers — like the one below.
-Here are my favorite egg deals and coupons right now:
+Plus, Ibotta currently has a $2.50 rebate offer dropping a dozen to under $2 at some stores.
+Find more Ibotta egg savings.
+And here are my favorite egg deals and coupons right now:

 Top 6 Stores With the Cheapest Eggs — No Sales or Coupons Needed

 Prior to 2022, the highest price of a dozen eggs hit $2.97 in September 2015.
-Then in January 2023 we hit an all-time high, with the average prize of a dozen Grade A large eggs at $4.82 (remember that?!).
+Then in January 2023 we hit an all-time high, with the average prize of a dozen Grade A large eggs at $4.82 (remember that?).
 Prices dropped again in the summer of 2023, but they’ve been steadily on the rise since December 2023, with an average price of $3.65 in November 2024.
+And we've now hit a new record at an average of $4.95 per dozen nationwide.

-They’re back up over $4 per dozen at many stores right now, but you can still find the cheapest eggs if you know where to look.
-Here are the top six stores with cheap eggs.
-(And spoiler alert: Trader Joe’s is almost always the best price.)
+But you can still find the cheapest eggs if you know where to look.
+Here are the top six stores with cheap eggs right now.
+(And spoiler alert: Trader Joe’s almost always has the best price in my area.)

 Trader Joe's

 They're pretty much always the best.
-Right now in my area near Pittsburgh, Pennsylvania, you can get a dozen cage-free large brown or white eggs for $3.49 at Trader Joe's.
+Right now in my area near Pittsburgh, PA, you can get a dozen cage-free large brown or white eggs for $3.49 at Trader Joe's.
 This works out to $0.29 per egg and is the cheapest I could find anywhere without a sale or coupon.
+As of Feb.
+11, 2025, Trader Joe's has placed a limit of one dozen per customer.
+But my local store confirmed that they get eggs delivered every day by 8 a.m., and their prices haven't increased at all in 2025.

 Walmart